Probabilistic Energy Management for Building Climate Comfort in Smart Thermal Grids with Seasonal Storage Systems: Energy Management Problem

 In order of appearance, the constraints have the following meaning.
-Constraint \eqref{startup} captures the status change of boiler and chiller (from off to on).
-Note that the status change from on to off never appears in the cost function due to the positivity constraint of $c_{i,t}^{su} \geq 0$. \eqref{boilim}, \eqref{chilim}, \eqref{him}, \eqref{cim}, \eqref{huaq}, \eqref{cuaq} impose box constraints (capacity limitations) on their variables.
-In the given lower and upper bounds of both constraints \eqref{boilim} and \eqref{chilim}, there are multiplications with binary variable which enforce the status change of boiler and chiller, respectively.
-Constraint \eqref{enerates} relates to the energy balance error of ATES system as it is explained in \eqref{integ} and \eqref{softS}.
-Constraint \eqref{probimb} ensures probabilistically to have feasible trajectories of the thermal energy imbalance errors for in each agent w.r.t the all possible realization of the uncertain variables $w_{i,t}^h$ and $w_{i,t}^c$.
-The proposed optimization problem \eqref{opt1} is a finite-horizon, chance-constrained mixed-integer quadratic program, whose stages are coupled by the binaries \eqref{startup}, and dynamics of the imbalance error \eqref{probimb} for each gent $i$ in each sampling time $k$.
-It is important to note that this constraint formulation leads to a non-convex optimization problem and hard to solve in general.
+Constraint \eqref{startup} captures the status change of boiler and chiller (from OFF to ON).
+Note that the status change from ON to OFF never appears in the cost function due to the positivity constraint of $c_{i,t|k}^{su} \geq 0$. \eqref{boilim}, \eqref{chilim}, \eqref{him}, \eqref{cim}, \eqref{huaq}, \eqref{cuaq} impose box constraints (capacity limitations) on their variables.
+In the given lower and upper bounds of both constraints \eqref{boilim} and \eqref{chilim}, there are multiplications with binary variables which enforce the status change of boiler and chiller, respectively.
+Constraint \eqref{probimb} ensures probabilistically feasible trajectories of the thermal energy imbalance errors for in each agent w.r.t all possible realization of the uncertain variables $w_{i,t|k}^h$ and $w_{i,t|k}^c$ for all predicted time step $t\in\mathcal{T}$.